fjdrensen/GGFastChemConverter/README.md

      This will output mean molecular weight values in logarithmic10 values.
   4. Recompile the code and run ggchem with your input.
 You can now check if Static_Conc.dat actually has your mu/amu column, which should be the final column there.

+You can now use HELIOSGGchem.py to change this output to FastChem formatting by inputting the name of your output file (i.e. Static_Conc.dat) and your desired name for the output file (i.e. chemlow.dat or chemhigh.dat).